iarna/Cyberpunk-Modding-Guide/Modding-Guide.md

      charge them, that is, hold down the fire button, after a moment they'll penetrate cover.
 Tech sniper rifles combined with the ability to see through walls is unstoppable.
   2. Power weapons, with cyberware, can ricochet their shots.
 You'll see a preview as a line showing where your shot would go.
   3. Smart weapons require cyberware -- they auto aim at anyone in their very large reticule.
-Once locked on, the bullets can change route in flight, including going around corners.
-Often it's beneficial to shoot above your enemies so that, should they go back behind cover, the bullets can still hit them as they angle down.
+Once locked on, the bullets can change route in flight, including going around corners or down after clearing obsticals.
 * Power weapons with cyberware can ricochet their shots.
 This'll show up as a line colored red or green if you'll miss or hit respectively.